-Rotate crops at a minimum of 2 years to avoid transferring diseases.
+Rotate crops at a minimum of two years to avoid transferring diseases.
 Use seed stock that is resistant to other diseases or plant cuttings from healthy plants.
 The cultivar ‘Princesa’ has been found to resist the incidence of foot rot more than other cultivars.

 Inspect seed roots and plants for diseases and insects prior to planting or transplanting.
-Practice good garden sanitation by cleaning and sanitizing tools, removing plant debris and weeding the area.
+Practice good garden sanitation by cleaning and sanitizing tools, removing plant debris, and weeding the area.

 There should be no need for chemical control in the home garden, as the impact of the disease is minor.